 - Listen—Don’t lecture.
 Research shows that scare tactics don’t work.

-Encourage open communication that encourages your son/daughter to ask questions and to share his/her concerns.
+Encourage open communication that encourages your student to ask questions and share their concerns.

-- Make your expectations clear —let your son/daughter know what you expect about such things as:
+- Make your expectations clear —let your student know what you expect about such things as: